Spring Term 1 2023-24

 We recapped our learning about expanded noun phrases and the different word types they involve, like nouns, determiners and adjectives.
 The children had to take part in a Burn2Learn active learning task where they had to write as many examples as they could to get ready to apply these expanded noun phrases in their writing afterwards.

-To get ready and prepare to write our diary entries, we explored lots of ambitious vocabulary and figurative language.
+To get ready and prepare to write our setting descriptions, we explored lots of ambitious vocabulary and figurative language.
 The children will use the words and phrases they collected to write about the storm that Camilla survived on her way to Britannia in our class text.

-The children applied their previous SPaG learning and used their ambitious vocabulary in their diary writing.
-The final pieces were full of descriptive detail about the storm Camilla had to survive and a lot of figurative language to bring the action to life!
+The children applied their previous SPaG learning and used their ambitious vocabulary in their setting description The final pieces were full of descriptive detail about the storm Camilla had to survive and a lot of figurative language to bring the action to life!

 At the start of this half term, children will develop their multiplication and division understanding.
 We will learn our multiplication tables up to 12×12.
 Our learning also includes solving worded problems and working on our mathematical reasoning skills.
 Later on in the half term, we will explore factor pairs and efficient multiplication methods.
 We will learn to multiply two-digit and three-digit numbers by a one-digit number using a formal written layout.